romkus689/test-own-gemini-interface/README.md

 # test-own-gemini-interface
-I just trying to vibecode my own gemini interface on python
+To use this graphical interface, you need to have Python 3.14.6 installed on your computer.